UsabilityEngineering/PlanetExpress/README.md

   * How did they go about finding it
   * What obstacles did they have to overcome
   * How did they feel about the situation
-* All (100%) of the interviewees had been in a situation where they could not find a room at a location
+* All **(100%)** of the interviewees had been in a situation where they could not find a room at a location
-* Interviews recorded users (n = 3) experiences with finding a room in a large complex
+* **Interviews** recorded users (n = 3) experiences with finding a room in a large complex
-* Majority of interviewees reported favorable opinions of their current GPS apps
+* Majority of interviewees reported **favorable opinions** of their current GPS apps
 * Some participants make deliveries often (33%)
   * Interviewees who make frequent deliveries reported that they often have difficulty locating a specific room
-* Ordered room numbers seem pretty essential to having success finding a room without our app
+  * **Ordered room numbers** seem pretty essential to having success finding a room without our app
-* Some users (33%) didn’t like having to use outside assistance to help them find a room.
+* Some users (33%) didn’t like having to use **outside assistance** to help them find a room.
-* All (100%) interviewees reported some sort of negative emotions, even after successfully finding their room
+* All **(100%)** interviewees reported some sort of **negative emotions**, even after successfully finding their room
-* Designed personas and scenarios to represent the main users of our app:
+* **Designed personas and scenarios** to represent the main users of our app:
   * Doug - Delivery Driver who frequently has to find rooms in unfamiliar complexes for deliveries
   * Sarah - Everyday person who occasionally will need help finding a room in a large complex

 [Full phase 1 report](phase1/)